ratwolfzero/ratwolfzero/README.md

 - 👋 Hi, I’m @ratwolfzero
 - 👀 I’m interested in fractals, strange attractors, collatz-sequence and programming in Julia, Python and Rust.
 - 🌱 I’m currently learning the Rust language.
-I am using Geany, VS code for MacOS with extensions CodeLLDB, crates, Rust-Analyzer, and vscode-rustfmt, Julia, Python and Pylance.
+I am using Geany, VS code for MacOS with extensions CodeLLDB, crates, Rust-Analyzer, vscode-rustfmt, Julia, Python and Pylance.
 - 📫 How to reach me ratwolf@duck.com

 <!---